shopware/docs/guides/plugins/apps/administration/add-custom-modules.md

 Creating custom modules takes place at the `<admin>` section of your `manifest.xml`.
 Take a look at the [Manifest Reference](../../../../resources/references/app-reference/manifest-reference.md) You can add any amount of custom modules by adding new `<module>` elements to your manifest.

-To configure your module you can set it up with with some addtional attributes.
+To configure your module you can set it up with with some additional attributes.

 * `name` \(required\): The technical name of the module.
 This is the name your module is referenced with.
 * `source` \(optional\): The URL to your app servers endpoint from which the module is served from.
 This can be omitted if you want to define a menu item that should serve as a parent menu item for other app modules.